 Elon Musk, one of the leading thinkers and innovators of our time and a guy who does seemingly whatever the hell he wants (he strapped a car to a rocket, is pioneering AI research, wants to build an empire on Mars, even sold fucking flamethrowers and jetpacks) – is not an alpha all the time.
 He has been divorced 3 times… Twice by the same woman.
 He’s also cried on stage/in interviews multiple times.
 Is that “alpha”?

 Even the guys who write about being alphas aren’t 100% alpha, 100% of the time – they can’t possibly be.
-Mike Cernovich has a lisp and a soft voice.
+Mike Cernovich has a lisp and a soft voice – is that alpha?
 Rollo Tomassi, a man who’s built an empire on talking about “alpha” vs “beta“, took nearly a decade of writing before he was finally brave enough to do a face reveal and stop hiding behind his computer screen – and even still, he uses a fake name.
 Would an “alpha” be scared to reveal himself?

 Alpha archetypes like James Bond don’t exist in real life.
 People are human, with human emotions and stresses and insecurities and fears.
 Nobody is strong and stoic all the time.
 Even Marcus Aurelius, king of stoicism and toughness, had moments of self-doubt and despair.
 You are going to be a mess sometimes – and that’s totally ok.
 You have to give yourself permission to suck sometimes, because sucking is part of being a fucking human.